Defining Algorithms

 When configuring an Insight Metric of a Location, you can select algorithms with this usage.

-The Algorithm is computed daily, and takes in input the static values and metrics data according to the selected Dataset Range (e.g. Last 24 Hours).
+The Algorithm is computed daily, and takes as input the static values and metrics data according to the selected Dataset Range (e.g. Last 24 Hours).

 Work Session Post Computation